BLCM/bl3mods/Aaron0000/Balands/README.md

 Reduced the maximum damage bonus of Click, Click... to 50% and made it factor in skill and gear boosts.

-Reduced the cooldown bonus of Explosive Punctuation to 5% from 8%, made the cooldown bonus factor in skill and gear boosts, and added bonus movement speed.
+Reduced the cooldown bonus of Explosive Punctuation to 5% from 8%, made the cooldown bonus factor in before skill and gear boosts, and added bonus movement speed.

 Increased the amount of sniper rifle ammo given by SDUs by 3 additional ammo per SDU.